camlspotter/ocaml-zippy-tutorial-in-japanese/t/warning.md

 ## Warning 9: the following labels are not bound in this record pattern

+If not all the record labels are listed in a pattern, this is warned:

 ```
 type r = { x : int; y : int  }